Jesse Watters: Amanda Terkel stalking

-In 2009, on assignment for The O'Reilly Factor, Watters and his cameraman followed journalist Amanda Terkel in her car for two hours while she drove to Winchester, Virginia, for vacation, and then asked her several questions about an article she had written beforehand that was critical of Bill O'Reilly.
+In 2009, while working on The O'Reilly Factor, Watters and his cameraman followed journalist Amanda Terkel in her car for two hours while she drove to Winchester, Virginia, for vacation, and then asked her several questions about an article she had written beforehand that was critical of Bill O'Reilly.

-Seven years later, at the White House Correspondents Dinner journalists' reception, The Huffington Post's Ryan Grim approached Watters with his phone camera running and asked him to walk over to Terkel and apologize.
-Watters at first said he would apologize and then said he would not, adding, "I ambushed her because O'Reilly told me to get her because she said some bad shit."
-Video of the incident shows Watters then grabbing Grim's phone and throwing it on the floor, and later grabbing it again and putting it in his pocket.
-Eventually, the two got into a shoving match as Grim attempted to recover his phone.
-Watters later commented on the incident on The O'Reilly Factor, stating, "I was at this party trying to enjoy myself.
+In May 2016, while at the White House Correspondents Dinner journalists' reception, The Huffington Post's Ryan Grim approached Watters while recording and asked him to apologize to Terkel.
+Watters at first said he would apologize, before then saying he wouldn't, adding, "I ambushed her because O'Reilly told me to get her because she said some bad shit."
+Video of the incident shows Watters then grabbing Grim's phone and throwing it on the floor, later grabbing it again and putting it in his pocket.
+The two reporters ended up in a shoving match as Grim attempted to recover his phone.

+Watters would later comment on the incident while on The O'Reilly Factor, stating, "I was at this party trying to enjoy myself.
 This guy came up to me.
 He starts putting it in my face."

-Terkel wrote that Watters' response was "surprising", considering that "Watters' way of confronting his subjects is to thrust cameras in their faces unexpectedly and pepper them with aggressive questions."
+Terkel later wrote that Watters's response was "surprising", considering that "Watters' way of confronting his subjects is to thrust cameras in their faces unexpectedly and pepper them with aggressive questions."

 Chinatown segment

 In October 2016, Watters was criticized for a segment of Watters' World that was widely considered racist toward Asian Americans.
-In New York City's Chinatown, Watters asked Chinese Americans whether they knew karate (a Japanese martial art), whether he should bow before greeting them, or if their watches had been stolen.
+While in New York City's Chinatown, Watters asked Chinese Americans whether they knew karate (a Japanese martial art), whether he should bow before greeting them, or if their watches had been stolen.
 Throughout the segment, the 1974 song "Kung Fu Fighting" plays in the background, and the interviews are interspersed with references to martial arts and clips of Watters getting a foot massage and playing with nunchucks.

-New York City mayor Bill de Blasio denounced Watters' segment as "vile, racist behavior" that "has no place in our city".
+Bill De Blasio, the then-mayor of New York City, denounced Watters's segment as "vile, racist behavior" that "has no place in our city".
 Numerous other lawmakers and journalists, including US Senator Mazie Hirono and US Representative Judy Chu, also condemned Watters.
 The segment was also criticized by the Asian American Journalists Association, which issued a statement saying, "We should be far beyond tired, racist stereotypes and targeting an ethnic group for humiliation and objectification on the basis of their race."

 On October 5, 2016, Watters tweeted what Variety's Will Thorne called a "non-apology" about the segment.
-In the two tweets, Watters stated that "My man-on-the-street interviews are meant to be taken as tongue-in-cheek and I regret if anyone found offense. ...
+In the two tweets, Watters stated that "My man-on-the-street interviews are meant to be taken as tongue-in-cheek and I regret if anyone found offense....
 As a political humorist, the Chinatown segment was intended to be a light piece, as all Watters' World segments are."